Last Updated: March 3, 2020

 We will retain your personal data for as long as necessary to fulfill the purposes for which it was collected and processed in compliance with this Privacy Statement.
 To determine the retention period for personal data, we will take into consideration the purposes for which they were collected, as well as the nature and sensitivity of the information and the applicable legal requirements.
 We conduct periodic reviews of the data we retain and will safely delete data to the extent it is no longer required to be retained by us.

-During the retention of your personal data, we take technical and organizational security measures against accidental or intentional manipulation, partial or complete loss, destruction or unauthorized access by third parties.
+During the retention of your personal data, we take technical and organizational security measures to protect your data from accidental or intentional manipulation, partial or complete loss, destruction or unauthorized access by third parties.
 Our security measures are continuously improved in line with technological developments.
-Additional information about our security measures are available on request.
+Additional information about our security measures is available on request.

 The Firm operates on a worldwide integrated basis and we may need to transfer personal data to other offices in the Firm.
 This may include the transfer of personal data from a location within the European Economic Area (the “EEA”) to outside the EEA.
 For a complete list of the Firm’s offices, please see the Firm’s website in the Locations section.

-Transfers to locations outside of the EEA are governed by contractual arrangements which incorporate the European Commission’s standard contractual clauses.
-You can request a copy of these clauses by contacting us at the following email address: email@example.com.
+Transfers from the EEA to locations outside of the EEA are governed by contractual arrangements which incorporate the European Commission’s standard contractual clauses.
+You can request a copy of these clauses by contacting us at the following email address: firstname.lastname@example.org.

 What Rights You Have

-- Access: you may contact us at any time to request access to your personal data, and we will confirm to you whether we are processing your personal data and for what purposes, as well as provide details of the categories of personal data concerned, the recipients of the personal data, the retention periods (where possible) and your rights.
+- Access: you may contact us at any time to request access to your personal data, and we will confirm to you whether we are processing your personal data and for what purposes, as well as provide details of the categories of personal data concerned, the specific pieces of data concerned, the recipients of the personal data, the retention periods (where possible) and your rights.